 Data Pipelines are distinguished by jobs and stages that dictate what tasks are completed and when.
 In GitLab, Pipelines can be configured in a variety of ways.
 But what about the data which is about to get streamed?
-Every piece of data must be linked or related whether you are fetching it from a single database or from multiple databases or from the same warehouse; this is where PostgreSQL comes in.
+Every piece of data must be linked or related, whether you are fetching it from a single database or multiple databases or from the same warehouse; this is where PostgreSQL comes in.

 - PostgreSQL 12.x or later version

 - Gitlab Account

 What is GitLab?

 GitLab is a web-based Git repository that provides open and private repositories for free, as well as issue tracking and wiki functionality.
 GitLab is a popular DevOps platform that enables developers to manage all aspects of a project, including project planning, source code management, monitoring, and security.
 It also allows teams to collaborate at every stage of the project, resulting in better software.
 Because of its extensive capabilities and readily available code blocks, it is gaining popularity among developers.

 GitLab enables teams to reduce product lifecycles and increase productivity, resulting in more value for customers.
 Furthermore, users are not required to manage permissions for each tool in the application.
 Everyone in the company has access to all components if permissions are specified only once.
 Users can also subscribe to GitLab’s subscription plan, which costs around $ 4 per month and gives them access to some advanced features.

 GitLab’s key features include the following: